luzivangois/luzivangois/README.md

 Graduate in Cyber Defense<br>
 Specialized in Cybersecurity and Software Architecture<br>
 With over 20 years of experience in the Information Technology sector<br>
-The last four years dedicated to the field of Cybersecurity<br>
+The last five years dedicated to the field of Cybersecurity<br>

 ## 🌐 Socials: